 For gorgeous staples, look to Source Collections.
 Since 2008, the fashion label has been offering well-made, classic designs that adhere to the standards of fair trade.
 With both men and women collections, know where exactly your garments are made, as they offer details of the manufacturers and producers that work on your purchases, on their website.

 Founded in New Delhi, India, this label aims to bridge the gap between nature and fashion by making fashion fun and green.
-They are very transparent about their production and processes too, which is very reassuring.
-Sui also helps good causes; in January 2020, 10 percent of their sales went towards the Wires Wildlife Rescue to aid in the Aussie bushfire crisis.
+They are highly transparent about their production and processes too, which is very reassuring.
+Sui also helps good causes; earlier this year, 10 percent of their sales went towards the Wires Wildlife Rescue to aid in the Aussie bushfire crisis.